Expectation-Propagation for Bayesian Empirical Likelihood Inference: Introduction

 Bayesian empirical likelihood \citep{lazar03bayesian} is another semi-parametric approach to Bayesian inference.
 Rather than employing a parametric likelihood in the posterior, it replaces the likelihood with a \emph{profile empirical likelihood} \citep{owen88empirical}, which is defined as a solution to a constrained optimization problem subject to $\E_{\vz \sim F_{0}}[h(\vz, \vtheta)] = \vzero$ for some constraint function $h$.
-Crucially, under this framework, there is no statistical model to be specified nor hyperparameters (e.g., concentration parameters or learning rates) to be tuned.
+Crucially, under this framework, there is neither a parametric family of distributions to be specified nor hyperparameters (e.g., concentration parameters or learning rates) to be tuned.
 The framework of \citet{lazar03bayesian}, however, is not the only way to incorporate empirical likelihood into Bayesian workflows.
 For instance, the exponentially tilted empirical likelihood \citep{schennach05bayesian,yiu20inference} has been adapted to moment-misspecification settings \citep{chib18bayesian}.
-Penalised empirical likelihoods have been proposed to address degeneracy when the dimension of the constraint function $h$ is greater then the sample size~$n$ \citep{chang25bayesian}, and profile empirical likelihood has been applied within approximate Bayesian computation \citep{mengersen13bayesian}.
+Penalised empirical likelihoods have been proposed to address degeneracy when the dimension of the constraint function $h$ is greater than the sample size~$n$ \citep{chang25bayesian}, and profile empirical likelihood has been applied within approximate Bayesian computation \citep{mengersen13bayesian}.
 Other related Bayesian moment-based inference methods have also been introduced \citep{bornn19moment,florens21gaussian}.